 This project has the potential to fill gaps in our knowledge regarding the role of the fallopian tube and the endometrium in the development of ovarian cancer.
 Such an advance will profoundly influence our understanding of cancer development, with serious implications for cancer prevention.

-This grant was made possible in part by generous donations from OCRA Community Partners, including the Janice Lopez Ovarian Cancer Foundation, Teal There’s A Cure, and Tell Every Amazing Lady About Ovarian Cancer.
+This grant was made possible in part by generous donations from OCRA Community Partners, including the Janice Lopez Ovarian Cancer Foundation, Teal There’s A Cure, Tell Every Amazing Lady About Ovarian Cancer and Toasting to Teal.